-During the summer of 2020, the Mayor's Office of Workforce Development partnered with our agency to create a site that helps New Yorkers prepare for and find a job through free job and adult education programs.
-My primary role on this product is to manage the brand identity and lead the design strategy working closely with the product manager, content strategist, and lead engineer.
+During the summer of 2020, the Mayor's Office of Workforce Development partnered with our agency to create Working NYC, which helps New Yorkers prepare for and find a job through free job and adult education programs.
+My primary role on this product is to develop and manage the brand identity and lead the design strategy working closely with the product manager, content strategist, and lead engineer.
 Since the initial launch, I have established a UX process that combines qualitative and quantitative feedback mechanisms to lead design research and feature development on the site.

 Product Development and Launch

-My primary challenge with the Working NYC launch was to create a new brand and user interface that templatizes 30+ programs from multiple providers serving a diverse population of New Yorkers across 9 industries.
+My primary challenge with the Working NYC launch was to create a new brand and user interface that templatizes 30+ programs across 9 industries from multiple providers serving a diverse population of New Yorkers.

 Program Taxonomies.
 This table showcases 3 of the 7 finalized taxonomy collections for programs on the site that I would need to accommodate for in the product's design.

 |High School Equivalency (HSE or GED) prep||Young adults||Healthcare|

 |Improving English skills||People with disabilities||Construction|

 |Training for a new job||NYCHA residents||Media and entertainment|